s3rg1/ios-sample-app/README.md

 ios-sample-app is a sample iOS App developed for learning purposes.
 The main features are:

   - The user retrieves the items list through a remote REST call.
-  - Once an item is tapped, detail screen is shown with the selected item information: title, picture & descripcion.
+  - Once an item is tapped, detail screen is shown with the selected item information: title, picture & description.

 ### Tech